 The Oracle Utilities Adapter provides REST support.

-- Users of the Oracle Utilities Adapter can either create the integration using a SOAP catalog URL or REST Swagger definition URL-based connection.
+- Users of the Oracle Utilities Adapter can either create the integration using a SOAP catalog URL or REST Swagger definition/OpenAPI URL-based connection.

 - The existing SOAP catalog works as is and only fetches SOAP-based inbound and outbound services that are available in the SOAP catalog.

-- The Oracle Utilities Adapter consumes inbound and outbound REST-based services that are available as part of the Swagger definition URL provided by OUAF.
+- The Oracle Utilities Adapter consumes inbound and outbound REST-based services that are available as part of the Swagger definition or an OpenAPI URL provided by OUAF and non-OUAF applications.

 - For each REST interface (inbound or outbound), an OpenAPI/Swagger definition URL is provided to Oracle Integration as part of the catalog.